Niteroiense FC: Decline and end of activities (1951–1981)

-Return to activity (2024–present)
+Re-foundation and new phase (2024–present)

-In 2024, Niteroiense resumed its activities after more than four decades of inactivity.
-The return took place through the transfer of membership from Clube Atlético Carioca to the FERJ, which allowed the team to rejoin official competitions.
-Atlético Carioca maintained only youth categories activities until early 2025.
+In 2024, Niteroiense was re-founded after more than four decades of inactivity.
+The club's new phase began through the transfer of the affiliation of Clube Atlético Carioca to the FERJ, which enabled the team to participate in official competitions.

 The team competed in the 2024 Campeonato Carioca Série C and won the Taça Waldir Amaral with a record of eight wins and one loss, scoring 24 goals and conceding only three.
-In the semifinals, the club secured promotion to the 2024 Campeonato Carioca Série B2 by defeating Campos 2-0 away in Cardoso Moreira and drawing 1-1 in the home leg played in São Cristóvão.
+In the semi-finals, the club secured promotion to the 2024 Campeonato Carioca Série B2 by defeating Campos 2–0 away in Cardoso Moreira and drawing 1–1 in the home leg played in São Cristóvão.
 In the finals of the Série C, against Uni Souza, Niteroiense hosted the second leg.
-The first match, held at Moça Bonita, ended 1-1, with Niteroiense equalizing early in the second half through Jhow Jhow, the competition’s top scorer.
+The first match, held at Moça Bonita, ended 1–1, with Niteroiense equalizing early in the second half through Jhow Jhow, the competition's top scorer.
 In the return leg at the Estádio Ronaldo Nazário, Niteroiense took the lead with a penalty converted by Digregor, but Uni Souzaequalized through Mamed.
-With the aggregate score tied 2-2, the league was decided on penalties, where goalkeeper Marcílio saved one attempt and Niteroiense converted all their kicks to win the title.
+With the aggregate score tied 2–2, the league was decided on penalties, where goalkeeper Marcílio saved one attempt and Niteroiense converted all their kicks to win the title.

-Later that year, Niteroiense competed in the 2024 Campeonato Carioca Série B2, finishing third in the Taça Maracanã and qualifying for the semifinals, which also earned them promotion to the 2025 Campeonato Carioca Série B1.
-In the semifinals, the club defeated Bonsucesso 4-3 in the second leg, but was eliminated due to a 2-0 loss in the first match, closing the 2024 season with two promotions and two titles.
+Later that year, Niteroiense competed in the 2024 Campeonato Carioca Série B2, finishing third in the Taça Maracanã and qualifying for the semi-finals, which also earned them promotion to the 2025 Campeonato Carioca Série B1.
+In the semi-finals, the club defeated Bonsucesso 4–3 in the second leg, but was eliminated due to a 2–0 loss in the first match, closing the 2024 season with two promotions and two titles.

-In June 2025, the club took part in the 2025 Copa Rio, in which they finally played a match in Niterói again, debuting at the Arena Trops with a 0-0 draw against America.
-In the second leg, held at the Estádio Giulite Coutinho, they were defeated 2-0 and eliminated in the opening stage of the tournament.
+In June 2025, the club took part in the 2025 Copa Rio, in which they finally played a match in Niterói again, debuting at the Arena Trops with a 0–0 draw against America.
+In the second leg, held at the Estádio Giulite Coutinho, they were defeated 2–0 and eliminated in the opening stage of the tournament.
 In the same year, Niteroiense competed in the 2025 Campeonato Carioca Série B1.
 The team finished the competition in sixth place with 16 points, recording the best attack with 16 goals scored, but also the second most conceded defense, with 14 goals against.
-Despite a 5–1 victory in the final round, the club failed to reach the top four that advanced to the semifinals by a margin of two points.
+Despite a 5–1 victory in the final round, the club failed to reach the top four that advanced to the semi-finals by a margin of two points.